 Application Process

-Applications for the 2024 Otago Academy of Sport Program are now open, carefully read the information below, and fill out the application form at the bottom of the page.
+Applications for the 2025 Otago Academy of Sport Year 1 and 3 Programmes are now open.
+Please carefully read the information below, and fill out the application form at the bottom of the page.
+If you have any queries, do not hesitate to email Carmel on admin@oas.org.nz.
+Alternatively you can call her on 0275713382.

 Background Information